 A type of plot where characters are at or travel to a place that has a breach, whether it is a hole in a dam or a Hellgate, and seal or otherwise make it not a problem anymore.
 The methods used to resolve this situation requires The Engineer on the team for the former or magical means for the latter.
 If neither are applicable, sometimes a good old explosion can get the job done.

-In humorous settings, a character may use use a finger to cover up a small hole, usually in situations with water leaking, but ends up getting stuck due to needing to keep water from continuing to flow in or the finger is stuck in the hole.
+In humorous settings, a character may use a finger to cover up a small hole, usually in situations with water leaking, but ends up getting stuck due to needing to keep water from continuing to flow in or the finger being stuck in the hole.

 - Attack on Titan:

 - After the Colossal Titan kicks a hole in Wall Rose, the Garrison scramble to repair the breach before Titans come through, but fail to do so in time.
 Later, after it was revealed Eren was a Titan Shifter, a plan is made to have Eren carry a large piece of debris to use to cover the hole in the wall while soldiers fend off other Titans while escorting him.
 Despite some initial problems, the plan succeeds.